Capitalized Interest Leads to Bigger Loans

-This is tempting because it helps with your cash flow this month, but it might result in higher costs and tighter cash flow in the future.
+For example, unsubsidized Stafford loans allow you to postpone payments until you finish school.
+That’s an attractive feature because it helps with your cash flow this month, but it might result in higher costs and tighter cash flow in the future.

-With subsidized loans, the federal government pays those interest costs, so your loan interest does not get capitalized.
+Note that with subsidized loans, the federal government pays those interest costs, so your loan interest does not get capitalized.

+Reverse compounding: Your loan balance will increase faster and faster as the amount of interest you “borrow” continues to increase.
 Paying interest on top of interest is a form of compounding, but it works out in your lender’s favor—not yours.
-Another term for this, which was popular before the mortgage crisis, is negative amortization.
+Another term for this, which was a favorite loan feature before the mortgage crisis, is negative amortization.

 The “cost” of a loan, ignoring any one-time fees, is the interest you pay.
 In other words, you repay what they gave you, and you pay a little extra.
 Your total cost is driven by:

-- The interest rate – the higher the rate, the more expensive it is to borrow
+- The interest rate: The higher the rate, the more expensive it is to borrow

-But you can control the amount you borrow, and you can prevent that amount from growing on you: if you capitalize interest, your monthly payments (and lifetime interest costs) will be higher.
+But you can control the amount you borrow, and you can prevent that amount from growing on you.
+But if you capitalize interest, your monthly payments (and lifetime interest costs) will be higher.
 How much higher?
-FinAid has a nice calculator for running the numbers.
+FinAid has a helpful calculator for running the numbers on deferment.